 Treatment of a staph infection may include:

-You may want to write a list that includes:
+Before your appointment, you may want to make a list that includes:

-Your doctor will likely ask you a number of questions, such as:
+Your health care provider will likely ask you a number of questions, such as: